 Rose also enjoys teaching and maintains a private studio of viola and violin students.
-Besides teaching privately, she is currently a viola sectional coach for the Chandler Unified School District and has served as chamber music coach for the Baltimore Symphony Youth Orchestras, violin/viola instructor for the Bridges Music Program in Baltimore and Baltimore Symphony OrchKids, and strings coach for the Young Artists Orchestra of the Peabody Preparatory.
+Besides teaching privately, she is currently a viola sectional coach with the Chandler Unified School District and has worked as chamber music coach for the Baltimore Symphony Youth Orchestras, violin/viola instructor for the Bridges Music Program in Baltimore and Baltimore Symphony OrchKids, and strings coach for the Young Artists Orchestra of the Peabody Preparatory.
 Previously she taught violin and viola lessons at Baltimore School of Music and also held the position of Program Coordinator.

 Rose is the recipient of a Douglas Cox viola scholarship and plays on a Cox viola made in 2016.
 She earned a Bachelor of Music degree from Peabody Conservatory, where she studied with Victoria Chiang.
 While at Peabody, she was the recipient of the Grace Clagett Ranney Memorial Prize for her contributions in the area of chamber music, and the Azalia H. Thomas Prize, awarded to the instrumentalist who graduates with the highest grade-point average in music theory earned throughout the bachelor degree program.